 To help companies large and small get more out of their business processes, this comprehensive guide to BPM explains what it is, its benefits, the challenges it poses and best practices for using it effectively.
 You'll also find examples of business process automation and process improvement projects, an overview of the latest BPM tools and insight on what the future of BPM might look like.

 Throughout the guide, there are hyperlinks to related articles that cover these topics in more depth, so be sure to click on them for additional expert advice.
 The links also connect readers to detailed definitions of important concepts in BPM, such as business process mapping, Business Process Model and Notation (BPMN) and workflow management.

 Why is business process management important?

 Business process management is important because effective business processes are crucial to enterprise success.
-Common examples of processes that help companies drive business goals include the following:
+Common types of business processes that help companies drive business goals include the following:

 These business operations can entail hundreds or even thousands of tasks and the approvals required to complete them.
 They typically involve people, IT systems and other machinery within the business and can also involve business process outsourcing providers.
 A well-designed business process breaks these tasks into structured, repeatable steps that workers can follow to produce consistent results.
 The repeatable steps help organizations predict the resources they need, lowering the risk of under- or over-allocating resources.
 Measuring the steps reveals weak links and bottlenecks, pointing the way to potential business process improvements.

-BPM expert Michael Rosemann, professor of innovation systems at Queensland University of Technology and director of the university's Centre for Future Enterprise, likened business processes to the lifeblood of an organization.
+BPM expert Michael Rosemann, professor of innovation systems at Queensland University of Technology in Australia and director of the university's Centre for Future Enterprise, likened business processes to the lifeblood of an organization.